 ASP.Net is an accessible web technology used by businesses for developing form-based and web-based applications.
 This framework was first introduced in the year 2002 by Microsoft, and since then, it has come a long way.
 The framework allows you to develop applications that would run, particularly on Windows.
-And over the period of time, ASP.Net has garnished with more functionalities and features in this high-tech world.
-It is one of the most lightweight and high performing frameworks with immense potential.
+And over the period of time, ASP.Net has garnished more functionalities and features in this high-tech world.
+It is one of the most lightweight and high-performing frameworks with immense potential.
 Microsoft has announced the latest version of this framework, which is ASP.Net Core 3.0.

 In the previous version, ASP.Net core 2.2, was quite popular among the developer’s community due to enticing functionalities.
 But the recently released .Net Core 3.0 boasts one of the most momentous improvements, which is the support for Windows desktop applications, for Windows only.
-The all-new .Net Core SDK component Windows Desktop, you will able to port your Windows Forms and Windows Presentation Foundation (WPF) applications.
+The all-new .Net Core SDK component Windows Desktop, you will be able to port your Windows Forms and Windows Presentation Foundation (WPF) applications.

 Here are some of the top updates that you’ll find in ASP.Net Core 3.0 Release Candidate 1:

 1. Cross-platform proficiency:

 If you’re considering web application development for enterprise, then boasting cross-platform ability becomes inevitable.
 More so, any web application that you’ll build using this framework will run seamlessly on Linux, Mac, and Windows.
 And in case, if your business wants more exposure on other platforms, then opting for ASP.Net web development company can prove as an ideal choice.

 Earlier, while developing cross-platform apps, one must develop the only frontend with the same C# code for the backend.
 However, the upgraded .Net standard libraries enable developers to build cross-platform apps with maximum proficiency.

 2. Easy to maintain: